andrewguertin/ogr2osm/README.md

 	  --no-memory-copy      Do not make an in-memory working copy --no-upload-false     Omit upload=false from the completed file to surpress JOSM warnings when uploading.
+  	  --no-download         Prevent JOSM from downloading more data to this file.
+      --never-upload        Completely disables all upload commands for this file in JOSM, rather than merely showing a warning before uploading.
+      --locked              Prevent any changes to this file in JOSM, such as editing or downloading, and also prevents uploads.
+                            Implies upload="never" and download="never".
 	  --id=ID               ID to start counting from for the output file.
 							Defaults to 0.